Form

 Use the optional Boolean prop tooltip to change the display from a block to a static tooltip style.
 The feedback will typically appear below the form control.
 When this mode is enabled, it is important that the parent container have a position: relative: css style (or position-relative class).
 Note that tooltip style feedback may, since its positioning is static, obscure other inputs, labels, etc.

-Note: Some form controls, such as BFormRadio, BFormCheckbox, and BFormFile have wrapper elements which will prevent the feedback text from automatically showing (as the feedback component is not a direct sibling of the form control's input).
+Some form controls, such as BFormRadio and BFormCheckbox have wrapper elements which will prevent the feedback text from automatically showing (as the feedback component is not a direct sibling of the form control's input).
 Use the feedback component's state prop (bound to the state of the form control) or the force-show prop to display the feedback.

 Your user Id must be 5-12 characters long.